Eng-OmarSalem/HR-Dashboard/README.md

 ## 📌 Overview

-**HR Analytics Dashboard** is a Tableau workbook (`.twbx`) that turns a company-wide employee roster into a two-page HR intelligence tool: a **Summary** page for headcount, demographics, and attrition trends, and a **Details** page for exploring every individual employee record behind a full filter panel.
+**HR Analytics Dashboard** is a Tableau workbook (`.twbx`) built on a company-wide employee roster.
+It's deliberately split into two pages that mirror how an actual HR team works: **Overview** for the executive-level pulse check, and **Details** for the analyst who needs to drill into one employee, one team, or one filter combination at a time.

-The workbook is powered by **124 calculated fields** — employment status, tenure, age bucketing, HQ vs. Branch classification, top-N ranking, and automatic peak highlighting — turning a flat employee list into a genuinely interactive analytics tool.
+Nothing here is a static export.
+Every number on the Overview page — headcount, attrition, income, education — is generated live from **124 calculated fields**, so the whole story updates the instant a Gender, Status, Location, or Hiredate filter is touched.

 ---